 The Academy of Global Hospitality & Tourism is designed for students who enjoy an exciting and hands on learning environment in the fields of marketing, and culinary arts.
 Project-based learning is used to help students understand main concepts in these fields as well as site visits, guest speakers, and internships.
 Students gain skills that will prepare them for a career in a hospitality, marketing, or the culinary arts field.

 The Academy of Health Sciences (AOHS) is a four-year career academy affiliated with the National Academy Foundation (NAF).
 AOHS curricula introduces students to health career possibilities though a series of career exploration courses.
-All courses use project-based learning techniques with an emphasis on strengthening literacy, project management, leadership, and team building skills while fostering creativity and innovation.
 The curricula is vetted by industry professionals to ensure content is current and relevant.
 NAF addresses the critical achievement gap in STEM fields by developing a pipeline of students prepared to pursue health-related degrees and professions in one of the fastest growing sectors of the economy.

 The Academy of Information Technology (AOIT) is a four-year career academy affiliated with the National Academy Foundation (NAF).
 It is a smaller learning community in which a cohort of students have core and IT classes together.
 Academy teachers share the cohort students and work together to integrate technology into their curricula as well as develop interdisciplinary projects.

 The PSA is a four-year career academy with a focus on 3 different pathways: EMT, Fire, and Law.
-The Academy will develop students toward a career in public safety through a series of courses that focus on academics, personal development, and work-based learning experiences which will prepare them to be college and career ready.
-All courses use hands-on learning techniques with an emphasis on strengthening leadership, team building, and applicable skills.
 The curriculum is vetted by industry professionals to ensure content is current and relevant and all PSA teachers are either current or retired professionals in their respective field of public safety.
-Students are also encouraged to showcase the skills learned in the academy in various competitive events, such as Skills USA.
 PSA is a pipeline into the Law, Fire and Emergency Services Training offered at Rowan-Cabarrus Community College.

-The North Carolina Manufacturing Institute initiative was conceived in the summer of 2014 during meetings with leaders from Rowan and Cabarrus counties from both chambers of commerce, economic development authorities, the Centralina Workforce Development Board and Rowan-Cabarrus Community College.
-The North Carolina Manufacturing Institute is a response to employers’ need for solving talent recruitment issues in order to grow and remain competitive.
-This initiative builds a clear and achievable pathway for people to acquire those skills in order to access good jobs in local communities.
+The North Carolina Manufacturing Institute (NCMI) was created in 2014 in response to our local employers' need for solving talent recruitment issues in order to grow and remain competitive.
+The initiative builds a clear and achievable pathway for people to acquire those skills in order to access good jobs in local communities.